-Yes, it does.
-Apple says its iPhone 12 handsets have more 5G bands than any other smartphones so you should be able to access 5G in more places.
+Yes, the iPhone 12 Pro Max supports 5G connectivity.
 Coverage is far from widespread at the moment but is improving all the time.
 In places that have 5G coverage, you can expect really quick data speeds and extra capacity in crowded areas.

 Does the iPhone 12 Pro Max have wireless charging?

 Yes it does.
 As long as you have a Qi-certified wireless charging pad, you'll be able to charge up your Pro Max without wires.
 The MagSafe accessories also aid optimal wireless charging without having to remove your phone case.

 Is the iPhone 12 Pro Max water resistant?

 It is, yes. the iPhone 12 Pro Max features industry-leading IP68 water resistance.
 This means it is protected from harmful dust and can survive being submerged up to 6 metres for half an hour.
 None of this means you should deliberately submerge your phone for any length of time.
 That would be silly.

 Does the iPhone 12 Pro Max have face recognition?

 Yes.
 Like the previous few generations of iPhone going back to the iPhone X, the 12 Pro Max uses Face ID to unlock the screen and in other apps.
 It uses a scanner in the notch at the top of the display.